North Carolina CPA requirements

 - International environment

+In order to become licensed in North Carolina, you must meet the requirement of 150 semester hours of coursework.
 North Carolina requires all CPA candidates to complete a designated amount of work experience in the field of accounting.
 This work experience must include one of the following:

 - One year’s experience in the field of accounting under the direct supervision of a certified public accountant who currently holds a valid license in any state or territory of the United States; OR